Degenerations of log Hodge de Rham spectral sequences, log Kodaira vanishing theorem in characteristic $p>0$ and log weak Lefschetz conjecture for log crystalline cohomologies: Applications of log deformation theory with relative Frobenius morphisms

 \section{Applications of log deformation theory with relative Frobenius morphisms}

-In this section we give another short proof of Kato's theorem on the $E_1$-degeneration of log Hodge de Rham spectral sequences (\cite{klog1}) by following the method of Srinivas (\cite{sr}).
+In this section we give another short proof of Kato's theorem on the $E_1$-degeneration of the log Hodge de Rham spectral sequence (\cite{klog1}) by following the method of Srinivas (\cite{sr}).
 We also give the log versions of vanishing theorems of Kodaira-Akizuki-Nakano in characteristic $p$ and $0$ following the method of Raynaud (\cite{di}).

-In \cite[p.~104--105]{sr} Srinivas has given another short proof of the $E_1$-degeneration of Hodge de Rham spectral sequence due to Deligne and Illusie (\cite{di}) by using the deformation theory in \cite{ns}.
+In \cite[p.~104--105]{sr} Srinivas has given another short proof of the $E_1$-degeneration of the Hodge de Rham spectral sequence due to Deligne and Illusie (\cite{di}) by using the deformation theory in \cite{ns}.
 (Strictly speaking, he has proved this only in the case where the base scheme is the spectrum of a perfect field of characteristic $p>0$.)
-By using the theory in \S\ref{ldtv} and his idea, we can also give another short proof of the degeneration at $E_1$ of the log Hodge de Rham spectral sequence due to Kato in \cite[(4.12) (1)]{klog1} in the case where there exists a lift of the Frobenius endomorphism of the base log scheme:
+By using the theory in \S\ref{sec:latv} and his idea, we can also give another short proof of the degeneration at $E_1$ of the log Hodge de Rham spectral sequence due to Kato in \cite[(4.12) (3)]{klog1} in the case where there exists a lift of the Frobenius endomorphism of the base log scheme:

 \begin{theo}[{\bf A special case of \cite[(4.12) (2)]{klog1}}] Let the notations and the assumptions be as in {\rm (\ref{theo:uryn})}.
 Assume that $\os{\circ}{S}$ is flat over ${\rm Spec}({\mab Z}/p^2)$.
 Set $S_0:=S\mod p$.
-Let $Y$ be a log smooth scheme of Cartier type over $S_0$.
+Let $Y$ be a log smooth separated scheme of Cartier type over $S_0$.
 Let $F\col Y\lo Y'$ be the relative Frobenius morphism over $S$.
 If $Y'$ has a log smooth integral lift ${\cal Z}$ over a fine log scheme $S$, then there exists an isomorphism

-in the derived category ${\rm D}^+(Y'_{\rm zar})$ of bounded above complexes of ${\cal O}_{Y'}$-modules. \end{theo} \begin{proof} By (\ref{ali:cifes}) we have the following exact sequence
+in the derived category $D^+(Y'_{\rm zar})$ of bounded above complexes of ${\cal O}_{Y'}$-modules. \end{theo} \begin{proof} By (\ref{ali:cifes}) we have the following exact sequence

-By (\ref{theo:trs}) (3) and the assumption, there exists the extension class of the following exact sequence
+By (\ref{theo:trs}) (4) and the assumption, there exists the extension class of the following exact sequence

 whose image in ${\rm Ext}_{Y'}^1(\Om^1_{Y'/S_0},F_*(B\Om^1_{Y/S_0}))$ is equal to ${\rm obs}_{(Y,F)/(S_0\subset S,F_S)}$.
 By (\ref{theo:uaryn}) this exact sequence fits into the following commutative diagram: